 Classroom Inclusivity Series

-A listing of the workshops included in this series for Fall 2023 is provided below.
+A listing of the workshops included in this series for Spring 2024 is provided below.
 Additional sessions are still being added.
 Some workshops limit participation to a specific subset of the university, as identified in the description.
 Workshops are open to faculty and staff, although some may be more beneficial than others for an individual.
 We suggest reviewing our recommendations below.
-If your unit or department is offering a session that you believe would fit into the series, please reach out at otear@rutgers.edu for more information about how it can be included.
+If your unit or department is offering a session that you believe would fit into the series, please reach out to us at otear@rutgers.edu for more information about how it can be included.

 Engaging in the Series